 that yield a (contravariant) Galois connection.
-The fixed points of the closure operator $\VV\circ\CC$ are then precisely the affine sets in $k^{n}$.
-Since $\VV\circ\CC$ is a \emph{topological} closure operator ---i.e.\ it commutes with finite unions--- affine algebraic sets are the closed sets of a topology on $k^{n}$, namely, the \emph{Zariski topology}.
-The fixed points of the dual closure operator $\CC\circ\VV$, on the other hand, may be identified thanks to Hilbert's {\it Nullstellensatz}: they are precisely the \emph{radical ideals} of $k[X]$, that is, those ideals that coincide with the intersection of all prime ideals containing them.
-The {\it Nullstellensatz} thus characterises co-ordinate rings, for $k[X]/I$ is one such if, and only if, $I$ is radical.
-Since radical ideals may in turn be elementarily characterised as those ideals $I$ such that $k[X]/I$ has no non-zero nilpotents, co-ordinate rings are precisely the finitely presented nilpotent-free (or \emph{reduced}) $k$-algebras.
+The fixed points of the closure operator $\VV\circ\CC$ are then, by definition, the affine sets in $k^{n}$.
+Since $\VV\circ\CC$ is a \emph{topological} closure operator ---i.e.\ it commutes with finite unions--- affine algebraic sets are the closed sets of a topology on $k^{n}$, the \emph{Zariski topology}.
+The fixed points of the dual closure operator $\CC\circ\VV$, on the other hand, are characterised by Hilbert's {\it Nullstellensatz}: they are precisely the \emph{radical ideals} of $k[X]$, that is, those ideals that coincide with the intersection of all prime ideals containing them.
+The {\it Nullstellensatz} thus characterises coordinate rings, for $k[X]/I$ is one such if, and only if, $I$ is radical.
+Since radical ideals may in turn be elementarily characterised as those ideals $I$ such that $k[X]/I$ has no non-zero nilpotents, coordinate rings are precisely the finitely presented nilpotent-free (or \emph{reduced}) $k$-algebras.